grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 [//]: # (### Fishing and grilling)

 The next morning they managed to motor out of the garbage gyre to find a patch of clear sea stretching around them in an enormous circle all the way to the horizon.
-By the time the sun achieved a mid-morning altitude that sent the shadow of the _Prospect_'s sail charging out over the water at an angle from the boat, the sea had turned a bright shade of slate-blue.
-A long slow deep-ocean swell rose and fell all around, giving the impression of passing through a landscape of low hills --- though in a queasy way where the traveler feels like they might be standing still, and the landscape is moving around them rather than the other way around.
+By the time the sun achieved a mid-morning altitude that sent the shadow of the _Prospect_'s sail charging out over the water at an angle from the boat, the sea had turned a bright shade of slate blue.
+A long slow deep-ocean swell rose and fell all around, giving the impression of passing through a landscape of low hills --- though in a queasy way where the traveler feels they might be standing still and the landscape instead moves around her.

-Even though it was bright daylight they could not submerge, for the _Gnat_ lay on the deck of the _Prospect_, angled to one side by the rounded bottom and the weight of the water still in the bilge.
+Even though it was bright daylight, they could not submerge, for the _Gnat_ lay on the deck of the _Prospect_, angled to one side by the rounded bottom and the weight of the water still in the bilge.
 Gregory and Bastian had secured it to the deck with heavy rusted chains and thick grimy straps of webbed cotton, winched tight as piano wires.
 And indeed, when the wind blew through the straps and chains, they hummed with droning tones cut up by the quick staccato of the twisting straps.
 On top of the drone from the straps came a number of high whistles as the wind found its way through the numerous holes in the split hull of the _Gnat_.

 All those whistling splits in the _Gnat_'s hull were the reason they could not submerge.
 The _Gnat_ was far too damaged from its brief dip below its crush depth for them to repair it at sea.
 And so it rode on top of the _Prospect_ until they could put in somewhere where repairs could be attempted.

 Shakes spent quite a while on the _Prospect_'s deck that morning, cataloging the damage to his boat.
 It was beginning to look like the _Gnat_ might end up being more weld than plate --- if it could be repaired at all.
 Even now, as the _Prospect_ rolled on a larger swell, water from the bilge came streaming out of the _Gnat_ in long greasy lines where the hull was split.
-It was enough to bring tears to Shake's eyes.
+It was enough to bring tears to Shakes's eyes.

 Hemi was far less upset about the damage to the _Gnat_, and instead found himself unusually jubilant.
 He had been through close calls before, but never had he given up and been ready to die.
 He was glad to be out of the _Gnat_.
 And he was glad to be outside on the deck of the _Prospect_.

 Since they could not submerge without doing further damage to the _Gnat_, and since they were going to be running on the surface through all the lovely warm daylight hours, Hemi decided some grilling was in order.
-He opened up the hatch to the cargo hold, and winched up the soot-covered black grill that had been made by welding legs onto a steel barrel, cutting it in half, and installing hinges to make the top a lid.
+He opened up the hatch to the cargo hold and winched up the soot-covered black grill that had been made by welding legs onto a steel barrel, cutting it in half, and installing hinges to make the top a lid.

-From the cargo hold he also hauled up an rusting platform made of welded deck grating and cut tubes.
+From the cargo hold he also hauled up a rusting platform made of welded deck grating and cut tubes.
 Gregory bolted this platform to the deck next to the sail.
 It allowed the crew to get out past the curve of the _Prospect_'s hull and stand over the water.
 From it hung a swim ladder that dipped down into the water below.

 Hemi lashed the grill to the deck of the _Prospect_ and spent the first hours of the morning burning down some old and damp wood he found stashed in a crate in the cargo hold.
 Fortunately the breeze kept the fire hot enough that the moisture was quickly driven from the wood, and in a not-unreasonable amount of time Hemi had the grill bottom glowing with coals.